leportella/v4/content/en/posts/2021-08-21-ste-by-step-site-I.md

 For this tutorial I will use [Hugo](https://gohugo.io/), an open-source static site generators written in Go.
 I used other static site generators before but Hugo is so easy to use and fast that it soon became one of my favorite tools!

-First I installed Hugo on my computer using brew:
+I installed Hugo on my computer using brew:

 ```bash
 brew install hugo